raas-dev/configent/README.md

 ## 🥾 Up

-**Already existing dotfiles are overridden without prompting.**
+Already existing **dotfiles are overridden without prompting**.
 There is no uninstaller currently.

 If in doubt, test drive in a virtual machine.

 Installer requires only `curl` available: